Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

 Find ways to honor your teachers both in and out of the classroom by nominating them for awards.

-Many communities have local awards for exceptional educators, and there are also many state and national prizes you can look into.
+Many community groups, nonprofits, or regional organizations offer awards for exceptional educators, and there are also many state and national prizes you can look into.

 For this Teacher Appreciation Week gift idea, collaborate with other parents and volunteers to write a heartfelt nomination for the teachers who deserve extra special recognition.